 The Sierra Trail winds through woods along the shores of Lake Surprise and through the deserted village of Feltville.

 11 miles.
 Moderate trail surface, moderate-to-difficult due to length.
 Extensive network of trails makes it easier to do a shorter loop.
 In fact, there are 2 sections here that are not that fantastic and better to skip, we’ve indicated them in the trail description below.

 You won’t feel like you are in a remote area, and there is traffic noise etc – but this park is not a bad option to get a hike in.
 But it’s more of a take a stroll, have a picnic, walk the dog kinda park than wilderness hiking.

-Bonus: this park is no hunting except for Tues & Thurs Oct 1 – mid-Feb and certains days during shotgun season, usually one day per week Jan – Feb.
+Bonus: This park is mostly no hunting except for Tues & Thurs Oct 1 – mid-Feb and certains days during shotgun season, Jan – mid Feb.